Fitch Rates RCBC's USD Senior Notes Final 'BB'

 (The following statement was released by the rating agency)

-a final rating of 'BB'.
-The notes have been issued under the
+final rating of 'BB'.
+The notes will be issued under the bank's

 medium-term note programme.